Nasser Weddady: Career

 In 2007, Weddady joined the American Islamic Congress as Director of Civil Rights Outreach.
 In 2009, he aided prosecutors in the Tarek Mehanna case who were seeking to understand the sources of radicalization in the Islamic community.
 He left the AIC in April 2014.

 In 2011, during the events of the Arab spring Weddady used Twitter, Facebook and blogs to train activists in the Middle East and draw media attention to critical issues and developments.
-SocialFlow, the social media tracker, ranked him as one of the top four most influential Twitter users during the uprisings.
+SocialFlow, the social media tracker, ranked him among the top four most influential Twitter users during the uprisings.
 Weddady has also been credited with contributing to the release of numerous imprisoned activists and bloggers in the MENA region.

 In 2012, Weddady co-edited with journalist Sohrab Ahmari the anthology Arab Spring Dreams, a collection of the best essays from the Dream Deferred Essay Contest.
-Weddady has been published in the New York Times, The International Herald Tribune, Wall Street Journal, Boston Globe, and Baltimore Sun and has appeared on numerous media outlets.
+Weddady has been published in The New York Times, The International Herald Tribune, The Wall Street Journal, Boston Globe, and Baltimore Sun and has appeared on numerous media outlets.